DasCodeMonster/BotV2/README.md

 # BotV2
 ## Info
 This is a Discord-Bot mainly for playing music.
 This Bot is built with [Discord.js](https://github.com/discordjs/discord.js) (see also [npm](https://www.npmjs.com/package/discord.js) and [docs](https://discord.js.org/#/docs/main/stable/general/welcome))
+**Not everything will work at the moment.
+This bot is in an early state of development**

 ## Installing
 1. Dowload or clone the repo with: